This post may contain affiliate links, view our disclosure.

 The first time I had this sauce was at a Brazilian steakhouse.
 It was in the salad bar along with a couple other house-made condiments.

-I love fresh herb-based sauces like pesto, and as soon as I saw Chimichurri I knew I wanted to try it.
-Spooned on top of grilled steak, it was what steak had been missing my whole life!
+I love fresh herb-based sauces like pesto, and as soon as I saw chimichurri I knew I wanted to try it.
+Spooned on top of grilled ribeye, it was what steak had been missing my whole life!

-Hailing from Argentina and Uruguay, this sauce is used there as a marinade or condiment for grilled meat.
-This fresh sauce packs a bold punch of flavor and is very easy to make!
+Hailing from Argentina and Uruguay, this fresh healthy sauce is used there as a marinade or condiment for grilled meat.
+It packs a bold punch of flavor and is very easy to make, even without a food processor.

 Ingredients